rjmccall/swift-evolution/visions/accessors.md

 Swift provides two kinds of *storage declaration*: `var`s and `subscript`s.
 From this perspective, `let` is just a special kind of `var` which cannot be modified and cannot have accessors.
 A property is just a special name for a `var` or `let` that's defined as a member of a type. `var`s and `subscript`s are referenced very differently in the syntax, but semantically they work very similarly, especially with respect to accessors.

+The *value type* of a storage declaration is the type of the value it presents to clients.
+In a `var` or `let`, it is the declared (or inferred) type of the variable.
+Reference ownership modifiers like `weak` and `unowned` are not part of the value type.
+In a `subscript`, it is the "return type" of the subscript's signature.
+Subscript indices must be provided in order to use the subscript, and they are available to the accessors that implement it, but they have no special role in how accesses work in the language.

 A reference to a storage declaration is a *storage reference expression*.
 A storage reference expression for a `var` or `let` is just the name of the declaration, either standalone (e.g. `value`) or as a member of a base expression (e.g. `base.value`.
 A storage reference expression for a `subscript` is the indexing operator `[ ... ]` applied to a base expression with any appropriate index expressions (e.g. `base[i]`).

 Every storage reference expression performs a specific kind of access, which is determined contextually from how the expression is used.
 Historically, we have said that there are three kinds of access: *reads*, *assignments*, and *modifications*.